 Over The Wall provides a place where children with serious illness and disabilities can be brave and have fun with others.
-These amazing places are in-person – at residential camps and also available online – with Camp in the Cloud and Camp 365.
+These amazing places are in-person – at residential camps and also available online – with Camp in the Cloud.

 Creating the Magic of Childhood

 Right now, 1 in 10 children* are missing out on childhood due to a serious illness or disability – and that number is growing.**

 For these children, quality of life is adversely affected by isolation and their inability to participate in many of the everyday activities enjoyed by their friends and peers.
 This often results in a growing lack of self-esteem and confidence which can become a barrier to future growth and development.

 That’s where Over The Wall Children’s Charity comes in.

 Over The Wall is a UK based charity for children with serious illness and disabilities, and their families, to discover a world of mischief and magic.
 A place where they can be brave and have fun with others.
 These amazing places are physical – in residential camps and also available online – with Camp in the Cloud.
 And what’s more, it’s all free!